khyathivardhan18/grocery-store-api/README.md

 ![Architecture Diagram](docs/IMG_4486.jpeg)

 A full-featured RESTful API for managing a grocery store, built with Java, Spring Boot, JPA, and MySQL.
-This project demonstrates entity relationships, CRUD operations, and RESTful design, making it a great portfolio or resume project.
+This project demonstrates entity relationships, CRUD operations, and RESTful design.

 ## Table of Contents
 - [Project Purpose](#project-purpose--what-is-this-api-for)